callum-hart/mono/guides/motives.md

     By making CSS easier to reason with we make the process of understanding (it) more immediate.

-    Motives remove investing time and enery in justifying why a property exists.
+    Motives remove investing time and energy in justifying why a property exists.

+    Motives capture the reasoning in the moment the property is declared.
+It's easy to forget why a property exists, which means once added it generally stays (even when the reason for adding it is later nullified).
+This makes refactoring CSS rather dicey!

     Motives are prefixed with a double dash --